Eligibility

 2. The required compulsory works for your instrument.

-* Each work may be submitted as a separate video or as one continuous video.
+* Each work may be submitted as a separate video or as part of one continuous video.

 * No editing is permitted (no audio or video splicing, or alteration of speed).

-* Each work must be recorded in a single take without pauses or cuts.
+* Each work must be recorded in a single take, with a single camera angle, without pauses or cuts.

 * Professional-level audio recording and mixing is highly recommended (but not required).